rosin-project/rxros2/rxros2_py_examples/README.md

 ## Setup and Installation

-Please follow the installation instruction of the RxROS2 main page.
-Part of building the rxros2_ws also includes building the examples.
-After having completed the `colcon` command it will possible to startup the nodes as described in the next section.
+Please follow the installation instructions on the RxROS2 main page.
+The examples will be built as part of the main build.
+After having completed the `colcon` command you can to start the nodes  as described in the next section.

 ## Starting the RxROS2 Python Nodes